-The most effective way to dilute essential oils is in a carrier oil.
-A carrier can be any high-quality vegetable oil such as almond, apricot, hazelut, olive, macadamia, kukui, wheatgerm, grapeseed or sesame.
-Carrier oils should be stored away from heat and light to ensure their freshness.
-The addition of jojoba oil as 10% of your carrier oil will help extend the shelf life of your blend as will Vitamin E oil which is an excellent anti-oxidant; adding it to any aromatherapy blend will help extend the life of most vegetable oils.
-One or two capsules (200-400 IU) per two-ounce bottle of carrier oil is enough.
-Make blends in small amounts and use within a few months.
-They can be stored in the refrigerator for extended shelf life.
+The most common way to dilute essential oils is by either incorporating them into a formulation (i.e. a moisturizer or body scrub recipe) or by diluting them using a vegetable oil, also known as a carrier oil.
+As your carrier oil, select a high quality vegetable oil.
+Example carrier oils include almond, apricot, hazelut, olive, macadamia, kukui, wheatgerm, grapeseed and sesame.
+Carrier oils should be stored away from heat and light to minimize oxidation.
+The addition of jojoba oil as 10% of your carrier oil will help extend the shelf life of your blend as will Vitamin E Oil.
+Adding it to any aromatherapy blend will help extend the life of most vegetable oils.
+Our line of Fixed CO2 Extract Totals offer a longer shelf life than their cold and expeller pressed counterparts.

 As a broad rule of thumb, a safe dilution for most aromatherapy and personal care applications is 2%.
 A maximum 1% dilution should be used on children, pregnant women, the elderly and those with health concerns.
 We have provided this dilution as a bery broad guideline.
 However, some essential oils such as lemongrass, clove and cinnamon pose a much higher risk of irritation and sensitization at ratios falling below even 1%.

 Whenever possible, however, it's best to refer to the safety guidelines for each particular essential oil that you intend to use within your formulations and blends.
 We recommend referring to the second edition of Essential Oil Safety by Robert Tisserand and Rodney Young.